top of page

 The Ultimate Guide to Cats as Expert Hunters: Best Breeds for Vermin Control, Snake Defense, and More...

-Cats have served as expert hunters for centuries, originally bred for their prowess in vermin control, beyond protecting homes from mice.
+Cats have served as expert hunters for centuries, originally bred for their prowess in vermin control.
+Beyond protecting homes from rodent diseases and infestations, cats are also exceptional at defending against venomous snakes and safeguarding poultry from smaller predators like mongoose, weasels, young mink, sables, martens, and even owls and hawks.

 Sal Styles